apache/accumulo-website/pages/features.md

 not all columns need be specified.
 The locality groups can be restructured while the table is online and the changes will take effect on the next compaction.
 A tablet can have files with different locality group configurations.
-In this case scans may be suboptimal, but correct, until compactions rewrite all files.
+In this case, scans may be suboptimal, but correct until compactions rewrite all files.
 After reconfiguring locality groups, a user can force a table to compact in order to write all data into the new locality groups.
 Alternatively, the change could be allowed to happen over time as